-These guidelines are intended to help you prepare your content in a format to ingest seamlessly and get your product on the air.
-In order to deliver the best picture possible FOX 5 utilizes a completely digital production environment, so we ask you to deliver commercials electronically.
-If you’re not able to supply a high-definition spot, all standard definition commercials will be presented in 4:3 aspect ratio with pillar box wings on each side.
+These guidelines are intended to help you prepare your content to seamlessly deliver your production to the centralized production center.
+To obtain the best picture possible FOX 5 utilizes a completely digital production environment, so your commercials must be delivered electronically.

-Digital files must be delivered to KSWB at least three business days prior to air (this does not include holidays or weekends).
+Digital files must be electronically delivered at least three business days prior to air.

-Preferred Method of Delivery (Vendors listed below will charge a separate deliver fee)
+Vendors listed below will charge a separate delivery fee:

 - Centaur http://www.centaurstorage.com/